 Also of interest is that Montpelier has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Montpelier home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Montpelier residents report their race to be White, followed by Asian.
-Important ancestries of people in Montpelier include English, Irish, German, and French .
+The greatest number of Montpelier residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Montpelier include Irish, European, German, and Italian.

 The most common language spoken in Montpelier is English.
 Other important languages spoken here include Serbo-Croatian and French.